 It is unsustainable, unsafe and unfair for GPs to be working excessive hours at the expense of their own health.
 Given the changes to workforce may take years to be realised, workload must be addressed urgently.
 General Practice is stressful and at times we may all need support and help.
 The LMC are working alongside the NHS Practitioner Health service that has trained mentors who provide confidential support for local GPs.
-For more information on the GP support scheme click here.
+For more information on the GP support & development service click here.

 - Lancashire County Council and LMC joint letter

 - Blackburn with Darwen Borough Council and LMC joint letter